On calibrated representations and the Plancherel Theorem for affine Hecke algebras: Introduction

 for finite dimensional Hecke algebras, where $m_{\pi}$ are the \textit{generic degrees} (see \cite[Chapter~11]{geck}).
 For affine Hecke algebras the sum becomes an integral over representations of a $C^*$-algebra completion of $\scH$, and the weights $m_{\pi}$ become the \textit{Plancherel measure}.

-The Plancherel Theorem has been proven in general by Heckman and Opdam \cite{heckmanopdam} and Opdam~\cite{opdamhanalysis} in a vertiable tour-de-force paralleling Harish-Chandra's work~\cite{chandra} on the Plancherel Theorem for real and $p$-adic Lie groups (see also Reeder \cite{reeder}).
-The Plancherel Theorem has been further developed by Delorme, Opdam, Solleveld and others (\cite{delorme}, \cite{opdam2}, \cite{opdam3}).
-Therefore we should explain why we consider direct calculations in ranks~$1$ and~$2$ to be of use.
+The Plancherel Theorem has been proven in general by Heckman and Opdam \cite{heckmanopdam} and Opdam~\cite{opdamhanalysis} in a veritable tour-de-force paralleling Harish-Chandra's work~\cite{chandra} on the Plancherel Theorem for real and $p$-adic Lie groups (see also Reeder \cite{reeder}).
+The Plancherel Theorem has been further developed by Delorme-Opdam, Opdam, Opdam-Solleveld, and Ciubotaru-Kato-Kato (\cite{delorme}, \cite{opdam2}, \cite{opdam3}, \cite{Ciubotaru}).
+Therefore we should explain the value of our direct calculations in ranks~$1$ and~$2$.

-Firstly, while the general formulation of the Plancherel Theorem in~\cite{opdamhanalysis} is essentially explicit, there are some constants that are not computed (they are conjectured in \cite[Conjecture~2.27]{opdamhanalysis} to be rational numbers.
-Thus it seems desirable to have direct calculations in ranks~$1$ and~$2$ which evaluate of all constants involved.
-We note that recently~\cite{Ciubotaru} the constants have been computed for the classical types.
+Firstly, while the general formulation of the Plancherel Theorem in~\cite{opdamhanalysis} is essentially complete, there are some constants that are not explicitly computed (they are conjectured in \cite[Conjecture~2.27]{opdamhanalysis} to be rational numbers).
+Thus it is desirable to have a complete and direct calculation in ranks~$1$ and~$2$ which evaluate all constants involved.
+(We note that in the case of the affine Hecke algebra of the general linear group over a non-archimedean local field, the Plancherel Formula if entirely known, see \cite[Remark~5.6]{AP:05}).

-Secondly, for some concrete applications of the Plancherel Theorem (for example, probabilistic calculations like in~\cite{PS}) it is helpful to have an explicit construction of all of the representations involved in the Plancherel formula.
-For the non-expert this may be a difficult task to fulfill, and so we believe that the combination of both parts of this paper, with a precise matching up of representations and terms in the Plancherel Theorem, is of value.
+Secondly, for concrete applications of the Plancherel Theorem (for example, probabilistic calculations like in~\cite{PS}) one may need explicit constructions of the representations involved in the Plancherel formula.
+For the non-expert this may be a difficult task to fulfill, and so we believe that the combination of both parts of this paper, with a very concrete matching up of representations and terms in the Plancherel Theorem, is of value.
+In particular the use of calibrated representations makes the Plancherel Theorem accessible at a combinatorial level.

-Finally we hope that the explicit calculations may in some ways serve as an introduction to the general theory, and illustrate the complexity involved in the sophisticated work~\cite{opdamhanalysis}.
-The starting point and general philosophy for our derivation of the Plancherel Theorems is similar to that in \cite{opdamhanalysis}, but since we restrict to the rank~$2$ cases the calculations can be carried out by hand.
-The calculation takes the form of contour shifts and residue calculations in multiple contour integrals.
+Finally we hope that the explicit calculations may in some ways serve as an introduction to the general theory, and illustrate the complexity involved in the sophisticated work~\cite{opdamhanalysis}, \cite{Ciubotaru}.
+The starting point and general philosophy for our derivation of the Plancherel Theorems is similar to that in \cite{opdamhanalysis}, but since we restrict to the rank~$1$ and~$2$ cases the calculations can be carried out by hand.
+In fact our calculations form an extension of Matsumoto's influential rank~$1$ calculations~\cite[\S2.6]{matsumoto}, and hence provides a companion piece to~\cite{matsumoto} (see also Kutzko and Morris~\cite{KM:09}).